erencar/CrypTone/README.md

 Welcome the Cryptone

-Cryptone it is a program with many encryption algorithms
+Cryptone is a program with many encryption algorithms

-You can encryption-encode or decryption-decode with cryptone
+You can encryption-encode or decryption-decode

 -- Usage --